corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-ledger-example-cordapp/cordapp-chat/_index.md

  {{< note >}}

 * In CDL the arrows represent transactions with the indicated command type.
-The state at the beginning of the arrow represents the input state, the state at the end of the arrow represents the output state for the transaction.
+The state at the beginning of the arrow represents the input state, the state at the end of the arrow represents the output state for the {{< tooltip >}}transaction{{< /tooltip >}}.
 * There is no ChatState status in this simple design.

 * The multiplicities (numbers on the arrows) indicate that for the create command there should be no input state and one output ChatState.